AI writes generic docs without this

 I kept rewriting everything the AI wrote.

-Technically correct content, but soulless.
-Generic examples.
+The content was technically correct but generic.
 Corporate tone that didn’t match our style.
-Missing the context that makes our product different.
+Examples that could have been for any product.
+Missing the context that makes ours different.

 The AI wasn’t the problem.
 I was asking it to write documentation without giving it the information it needed.